CleverRaven/Cataclysm-DDA/doc/TILESET.md

 }
 ```

-> Note: When drawing using the template, keep in mind that neighbors to rotate towards are where connections are.
+> Note: When drawing using the template, keep in mind that neighbours to rotate towards are where connections are.
 > The directions at the end of each generated file name are ***not*** the directions to rotate to!
 > Rather, they are the opposite.